Zimtente/ens-collections/README.md

 # ENS Collections

 ENS Collections are categories of ENS names based on specific patterns or predefined lists.
-This repository is an effort towards bringing all collections together into one place and standardizing their definition in order to facilitate integrations across platforms and marketplaces.
+This repository is an effort towards bringing all collections together into one place and standardizing their definition in order to facilitate consistent integrations across platforms and marketplaces.

+This repo is maintained by: @zimtente ([ENS.Vision](https://ens.vision)) and @paste ([ENS.Tools](https://ens.tools))

 ### Metadata